-Each party first suggests its own all-or-nothing applications. mootness To Highland Capital, Appellants' broad requested remedy with only a minor economic stake demands mooting the Appellants, entire appeal.
-To the type reorganization plan categorially bars equitable mootness, or, alternatively, Highland Capital's joining the motion to certify the appeal estops it from asserting equitable mootness.
+Each party first suggests its own all-or-nothing equitable mootness applications.
+To Highland Capital, Appellants' broad requested remedy with only a minor economic stake demands mooting the entire appeal.
+To Appellants, the type of reorganization plan categorially bars equitable mootness, or, alternatively, Highland Capital's joining the motion to certify the appeal estops it from asserting equitable mootness.
 These arguments are unpersuasive and foreclosed by Pacific Lumber.